 This is a condition where a random bone starts developing around your puppy’s jaw area.

-Given how common this condition is, along with many other health problems, if you are not someone who has the patience to deal with illnesses, then you shouldn’t get a Westie.
+Given how common this condition is and many other health problems, you shouldn’t get a Westie if you are not someone who has the patience to deal with illnesses.

 Westies are all about pampering.

-Thanks to their small fuzzy figures, they remain cute well after they grow up, as they do not grow big.
+Thanks to their small fuzzy figures, they remain cute well after growing up, as they do not grow big.